Array Functions¶

 - array_sort(array(E)) -> array(E)¶

 Returns an array which has the sorted order of the input array x.
-The elements of x must be orderable.
+E must be an orderable type.
 Null elements will be placed at the end of the returned array.
+May throw if E is and ARRAY or ROW type and input values contain nested nulls.
+Throws if deciding the order of elements would require comparing nested null values.

 - array_sum(array(T)) bigint/double ¶